 In addition to being a great place for your kids to congregate and do their homework, the extra countertop real estate can come in handy if you're trying to deck out your kitchen with the latest and greatest gadgets.

 "It can hold cabinets and drawers, tuck away small appliances from eye level, carry electrical outlets, and hide a mini- or wine fridge," Brownhill says.

-But whether you are looking to infuse the latest trends into your kitchen or simply want to make the most of your space, one thing’s for sure: A great kitchen island won’t go out of style.
+Whether you are looking to infuse the latest trends into your kitchen or simply want to make the most of your space, one thing's for sure: Kitchen islands won't lose their appeal (and they surely aren't ruining America's kitchens).
 The appliance garage, on the other hand?
 TBD.